 Goddess Parvati at Grand Bassin

-The Maha Shrivratri festival takes place on Friday 13th February 2018.
+The Maha Shrivaratri festival takes place on Saturday 18th February 2023 and Friday 8th March 2024.
 The day is a public holiday.
 This cultural attraction will be one of the highlights of your holiday.

 But ... don’t despair if your vacation does not coincide with the Mauritius Maha Shivaratri Festival.
 You can enjoy Grand Bassin at any time of the year during your island holiday.

-I have compiled a list of our festivals together with a 2018 calendar where I have shown our public holidays.
+I have compiled a list of our festivals for 2023 and 2024 with a 2023 calendar where I have shown our public holidays.
 Check the dates and decide which one you'll like to see.

 The Mauritius Sanathan Dharma Temples Federation (MSDFT) manages the site at Grand Bassin together with the Hindu Maha Sabha.
 Other Hindu associations help when there are festivals.